joaopnj/qriar-labs-node/README.md

+# Qriar Labs Node

+This is a test code for Qriar Labs, using NodeJs monorepository.

 # Turborepo (NestJS + Prisma + NextJS + Tailwind + Typescript + Jest) Starter

 This is fullstack turborepo starter.
 It comes with the following features.